marhoy/nrk-download/README.md

 # nrkdownload

-This is yet another commandline tool to download programs and series from NRK.
+This is yet another commandline tool to download programs and series from NRK (Norwegian public broadcaster).
 It is inspired by the already existing tools that you can find on GitHub.
 The reason I decided to make yet another tool, was that I found the source code of some of the other tools to be difficult to read and understand, and thus difficult to contribute to.

-The tool is written in Python, and has been tested under both Linux, MacOS and Windows.
+The tool is written in Python, and is compatible with Python 2.7 and 3.x.
+It has been tested under both Linux, MacOS and Windows.

 ## What does this tool add?
 When you download a program with this tool, it doesn't just download that file.
 If the program is part of a series, directories for that series and season is created.
 And the file is automatically named according to its episode and season number.
 Subtitles and additional images are also automatically downloaded.
 The subtitles are automatically embedded in the .m4v-file, so you could decide to delete the .srt-file.
 (I have found that in some tools (like VLC), the support for included subtitles is not perfect.
 That's why the separate .srt-file is also there.)